SoftengPoliTo/generate-ci/README.md

 We use [insta] (https://insta.rs) for our integration tests: a snapshot tests library for Rust.
-Insta serves the purpose of highlighting any content-level differences among two versions of the same file.
+`insta` serves the purpose of highlighting any content-level differences among two versions of the same file.
 In this way, you can easily compare and contrast the two versions, making informed decisions based on the differences.